-Recommendation models
+Recommendation models¶

 Recommendations that are useful in real-life situations are generated by using scenario strategies that consist of algorithms (models).
-Models are statistics-based and perform calculations based on information about content, users, and events in which they're involved.
+Models are statistics-based and perform calculations based on information about content, users, and events in which they are involved.
 Calculations run in the background and the results are updated regularly to provide the most accurate recommendations.
 Models come predefined with the service, based on the arrangements that your organization makes with Ibexa when defining the initial configuration.
 You can request that a specific model is created by contacting customer support.

-If your user Role includes the Personalization/Edit Policy, you can modify the models according to your requirements.
 To do this, navigate to the Models tab and click the Edit icon next to a name of the model.

 You may have permissions to access several websites hosted on an Ibexa DXP, with independent results returned for each of these websites.
 If this is the case, use the selector field to switch between views for each of these websites.

-Model types
+Model types¶

-Popularity models
+Popularity models¶

 Basic popularity recommendations, such as "Top purchased", "Top consumed" or "Top clicked".
 Models from this category return the most popular content items/products, based on a weighted overall usage history (recent events are more important) and category-based filtering (bestsellers in the selected category and/or subcategories).